 - Important Shrines

-Following the war, Shintō has for the most part persisted without the focus on mythology or the divine mandate of the Imperial family.
-Instead, shrines tend to focus on helping ordinary people gain better fortunes for themselves through maintaining good relations with their ancestors and other kami.
+Following the war, Shintō has, for the most part, persisted without the focus on mythology or the divine mandate of the Imperial family.
+Instead, shrines tend to focus on helping ordinary people gain better fortunes for themselves by maintaining good relations with their ancestors and other kami.
 Shintō ways of thinking continue to be an important part of the Japanese mindset, though the number of people who identify themselves as religious has suffered a sharp decline.

 Some feel Shintō was used as a legitimising ideology during the militaristic phase of Japanese history following the Meiji Restoration.
-Because Shintō has no absolute source of authority, some feel what was a natural expression of the beliefs of the people was hijacked by radical nationalists, who desired to unify the Japanese people against the “inferior” people of other nations.
+Because Shintō has no absolute source of authority, some feel that the beliefs of the people were hijacked by radical nationalists, who desired to unify the Japanese people against the “inferior” people of other nations.
 Others wonder if the emphasis Shintō places on Japanese exceptionalism made such developments inevitable.
-Even today, some far right factions within Japanese society want to see a greater emphasis placed on Shintō and increased reverence shown to the Emperor as part of a project to restore Japan to its “rightful place” as the leading nation of the world.
-However, for most Japanese, Shintō is not about expressing disdain for other nations but expressing one’s own love of the natural landscape of Japan and the people and spirits that reside within it.
+Even today, some far-right factions within Japanese society want to see a greater emphasis placed on Shintō and increased reverence shown to the Emperor as part of a project to restore Japan to its “rightful place” as the leading nation of the world.
+However, for most Japanese, Shintō is not about expressing disdain for other nations but expressing one’s love of the natural landscape of Japan and the people and spirits that reside within it.

 The most immediately striking theme in the Shintō religion is a great love and reverence for nature.
 Thus, a waterfall, the moon, or just an oddly shaped rock might come to be regarded as a kami; so might charismatic persons or more abstract entities like growth and fertility.
 As time went by, the original nature-worshipping roots of the religion, while never lost entirely, became attenuated and the kami took on more reified and anthropomorphic forms, with a formidable corpus of myth attached to them.
 The kami, though, are not transcendent deities in the usual Western and Indian sense of the word 預l though divine, they are close to us; they inhabit the same world as we do, make the same mistakes as we do, and feel and think the same way as we do.